-Jennifer joined The CREW in 2019 after serving over ten years as director of wilderness-based residential camps for children, teens, and young adults.
+Jennifer came to The C.R.E.W. team in 2019 after serving over ten years as director of wilderness-based residential camps for children, teens, and young adults.
 Her lifelong commitment to experiential education and environmental stewardship has found a home among the staff and community of The CREW.
 Jennifer earned an MA in Global Studies & Nonprofit Leadership at UC Santa Barbara, and a BA in Global Studies from Long Island University.

 Brian joined The C.R.E.W. in 2017 and has been an excellent leader for the field teams in every type of project.
 Brian holds degrees in developmental psychology, natural science, and holistic health.
 As a veteran of the US Marine Corps, Brian has received extensive leadership training and experience, and has avidly pursued advanced skills in trail building and native habitat restoration.

 Community Development Director

 Caryn is a long-time nonprofit leader and former Executive Director of The C.R.E.W.
 (2018-2019).
 In 1997, Caryn founded the Ojai Valley Youth Foundation, which she led for a decade.
 For another decade, Caryn was a staff leader at TreePeople, a Los Angeles-based community forestry organization.
 Currently a consultant and Senior Facilitator with the Center for Nonprofit Leadership, Caryn has a MS in Organizational Leadership from Manhattan College and a BA in Literature from UCSB’s College of Creative Studies.